donatelek/EDM-Challenge/README.md

 Once the dependencies are installed, you can run  `npm start` to start the application.
 You will then be able to access it at localhost:3000

-To run this application you also need to install [Backend](https://github.com/donatelek/EDM-Challenge-Backend) of application.

 ## To-do list

 * User dashboard with all statistics